vivianwhuo/vivianwhuo.github.io/_pages/about.md

 Research Interests
 ======
-- Next-generation Core Newtorks for Agentic AI
-- LLM Agent
-- Distributed Optimization
-- Communication Efficiency
+- Quantization-aware Training
-- Privacy Protection
+- Multimodal LLM

 I keep open-minded to new problem domains and look forward to academic collaboration.
 Email me if you’d like to discuss.
 Email: huowei7@huawei.com